Last updated:

 Treatment

 The main treatment for parathyroid tumors is surgery, although the best type of surgery and the best time for surgery is still controversial.
 Surgical removal of the parathyroid glands is called a parathyroidectomy.
 One approach is to remove three parathyroid glands entirely and a portion of the fourth (subtotal parathyroidectomy).
-There is a 50 percent risk that of recurrence of a parathyroid tumor with this method.
+There is a 50 percent risk of recurrence of a parathyroid tumor with this method.
 Another approach is to remove all four glands (total parathyroidectomy).
 This procedure is usually followed by the transplantation of some of the apparently healthy parathyroid tissue into another area of the body (usually the nondominant forearm).
 Because of the high risk of disease recurrence, this would spare affected individuals from being operated on in the same area (i.e., the neck).
-In some cases, healthy parathyroid tissue is saved through cryopreservation (the process of cooling and storing tissue) and re-implanted at a later date Nonsurgical options in the treatment of MEN1-associated primary hyperparathyroidism, is cinacalcet in patients who do not meet the criteria for parathyroidectomy, for those who failed a previous intervention, or for those presenting recurrence who refuse to undergo any further surgical interventions.
+In some cases, healthy parathyroid tissue is saved through cryopreservation (the process of cooling and storing tissue) and re-implanted later.
+Nonsurgical option in the treatment of MEN1-associated primary hyperparathyroidism is cinacalcet, a calcium agonist drug (calcimimetics), in patients who do not meet the criteria for parathyroidectomy, for those who failed a previous intervention, or for those presenting recurrence who do not want to undergo any further surgical interventions.

 Pituitary tumors that secrete prolactin (prolactinomas) may be treated with dopamine agonists, drugs that lower the levels of prolactin in the blood and shrink pituitary tumors.
 Some prolactinomas are small enough that no therapy is required.
 In cases where drug therapy is ineffective or cannot be tolerated, trans-sphenoidal surgery (procedure in which surgeons go through the cavity (sphenoid sinus) directly behind the nose) may be required.

 Pituitary tumors that produce ACTH are usually treated by transsphenoidal surgery.
-In cases of persistent hypercortisolism after surgery the medical therapies used provides adrenal steroidogenesis inhibitors such as ketoconazole, metyrapone.
+In cases of persistent hypercortisolism after surgery the medical therapies used provide adrenal steroidogenesis inhibitors such as ketoconazole and metyrapone.

 Pituitary tumors that produce GH are treated by transsphenoidal surgery.
 In patients with postoperative active disease pharmacological treatment includes SSAs (octreotide, lanreotide and pasireotide), dopamine agonist (cabergoline) and GH receptor antagonist (pegvisomant).